-- Improve the public realm and experience of spending time on Shoe Lane, Little New Street, St Andrews Street, Wine Court and Gunpowder Square by installing new seating, sustainable drainage (SuD's), or in ground planting and trees. - Refresh the planting and seating in the garden of St Andrew Church Holborn. - Make the area easier to navigate by installing additional Legible London maps and signs on Shoe Lane, Little New Street, St Andrews Street and Wine Court. - Give more priority to people walking and support activations by introducing timed restrictions for motor traffic at lunchtimes and weekends on Shoe Lane and south of Little New Street. - Improve lighting levels in the laneways. - Provide additional cycle parking and dockless cycle and e-scooter hire bays. - Restricting motor traffic between Little New Street and Shoe Lane if traffic changes on Fleet Street are expected to increase potential for through traffic. - Introduce a loading bay in Gough Square.
+- Improve the public realm and experience of spending time on Shoe Lane, Little New Street, St Andrews Street, Wine Court and Gunpowder Square by installing new seating, sustainable drainage (SuDs), greening and trees - Make the area easier to navigate by installing additional Legible London maps and signs on Shoe Lane, Little New Street, St Andrews Street and Wine Court. - Give more priority to people walking and support activations by introducing timed restrictions for motor traffic at lunchtimes and weekends on Shoe Lane. - Provide additional cycle parking and dockless cycle and e-scooter hire bays.